 Candi Thomas, P.E.

 February 25th, 2021 at 6:00 PM

-The Kane County Division of Transportation has retained the professional engineering services of Hampton, Lenzini and Renwick, Inc. to complete a Phase I Engineering Study for Intersection Improvements at Randall Road and Big Timber Road within the City of Elgin and unincorporated Kane County.
+The Kane County Division of Transportation has retained the professional engineering services of Hampton, Lenzini and Renwick, Inc. to complete Phase I and Phase II Design Engineering Services for Intersection Improvements at Randall Road and Big Timber Road within the City of Elgin and unincorporated Kane County.
 The primary objective of this improvement is to identify and analyze operational, capacity and safety concerns of the intersection and develop a preferred alternative to address any feasible needs.

-The Phase I study will include a crash analysis of the intersection, analysis of existing and projected traffic demands, environmental studies (including a wetland delineation and a noise analysis study), and the development of a preferred concept for future implementation.
+The Phase I study included a crash analysis of the intersection, analysis of existing and projected traffic demands, environmental studies (including a wetland delineation and a noise analysis study), and the development of a preferred concept for future implementation.

-Pedestrian and bicycle accommodations are also being included as part of the intersection improvements.
-A 5-foot sidewalk is proposed in the northeast quadrant of the intersection to provide a connection to the two adjacent 5-foot sidewalk sections.
+Pedestrian and bicycle accommodations are also being implemented as part of the intersection improvements.
+Sidewalks are proposed in the northwest, northeast and southeast quadrants of the intersection.
+Crosswalks will be provided on the north and east legs of the intersection.

 This improvement will require land acquisition; however, no residential or commercial displacements are anticipated.

 Phase I Design Approval was obtained on January 4th, 2023.